owenhhj/chemlabtech/README.md

 Home page `index.html` must be present in the root directory.

-`content/` stores all media content to be seen in the documentation, including pictures, videos, etc.
+`content/` stores all media content to be seen in the documentation, including images, videos, etc.

-`data.json` is the database storing all the troubleshooting Q&As of this website.
+`data.json` is the text database storing all the troubleshooting Q&As of this website.

-`scripts/renderer.js` reads the issues in `data.json` and renders them into the website.
+`scripts/renderer.js` reads the issues in `data.json` and renders them into the website, also enabling the click-to-expand feature.